nitoygo/ntree.js/README.md

 ## Usage

-By importing n-tree, you get access to the following classes:
+By importing ntree, you get access to the following classes:
 - ```Node``` - For creating and manipulating node objects to be added to a tree
 - ```TreeUtil``` - For utility functions necessary to do something to a tree